NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 We scale the tag corner position into world space from the image space and then subtract the model corner positon from the tag corner position to find the translation.
 From here, we can apply this translation to the terrain model to find the correct verticies to draw the terrain on the gameboard.

 A terrain's ID is stored when it is detected originally.
-When that same ID is detected again the position of the terrain is updated.
+When that same ID is detected again, the position of the terrain is updated.
 If a new ID is detected, a new terrain object is created and added to the list of terrain objects.

 Terrain detection caused more issues than expected.
 The main issue came from getting the rotation of the terrain.
 Converting from a rotation vector to euler angles was a process that ended up taking a long time to get right.
 However, the main problem came from doing the pose estimation.

 Semi recently, OpenCV was updated to include a new method for pose estimation, deprecating the old method.
 This new method was not as well documented as a result.
 The new method also added some levels of complexity.
 Previously, OpenCV had a dedicated function for pose estimation.
-Now, this functionality was baked into solvePnP.
+Now, this functionality was moved into solvePnP.
 This made the research done prior on implementing pose estimation redundant.
-Eventually a workaround was produced that allowed for the correct rotation to be found.
+Eventually, a workaround was produced that allowed for the correct rotation to be found.

 #todo("A description of how HSV space works and why it's used here would be very useful")

 == Game Board Representation

-Originally the plan was to use Qt for the GUI.
+Originally, the plan was to use Qt for the GUI.
 However, this was abandoned for several reasons.
 Firstly, running Qt in a virtual environment on Arch caused issues for a while.
-Despite being installed it simply would crash on startup.
+Despite being installed, it simply would crash on startup.
 This was run into when trying to display images in OpenCV as it uses Qt for the GUI.
 This was solved by updating to Qt6 and then reverting to Qt5.

 Secondly, when attempting to use Qt for the GUI, it would not display as desired.
 Qt is a very complex library and as a result getting simple GUI elements to display as desired was incredibly difficult.
 One of the main issues was trying to display the circles for the operatives.
 When placing a circle button in Qt it would place as desired, but adding multiple circles at the top of the screen would cause everything to shift.
-I suspect this is due to Qt being aimed at more generic user interfaces, rather than the specific use case of displaying a game board.
+This is likely due to Qt being aimed at more generic user interfaces, rather than the specific use case of displaying a game board.

-At the realisation that this project was closer to building a game than a general interface the decision was made to switch to Pygame.
-Though a few other options were considered, such as Pyglet, Pygame was chosen due to it's simplicity and abundance of documentation.
+At the realisation that this project was closer to building a game than a general interface, the decision was made to switch to Pygame.
+Though a few other options were considered, such as Pyglet, Pygame was chosen due to its simplicity and abundance of documentation.

 === Linking of detected models and terrain to the virtual board

-When a model is detected it's ID is checked against a list of IDs in use.
+When a model is detected, its ID is checked against a list of IDs in use.
 If the ID is in use, the position of the operative in the list is updated.
-Before the position is updated the coordinates from the image are translated to fit the board.
+Before the position is updated, the coordinates from the image are translated to fit the board.
 This involves finding the scale between the virtual board and the board in the image as well as moving the coordinates to treat 0,0 as the top left corner of the virtual board and not the top left hand corner of the window.

 If the ID is not in use, the tag is ignored.
 This is to prevent false positives from being added to the board.